pic

 Functions and Methods

-A function is a name that can be associated with multiple implementations known as methods.
-A method defines a specific function body for a given combination of argument types and number of arguments.
-The list of methods associated with a function foo can be retrieved by running the command methods(foo).
+A function is a name that can be associated with multiple implementations.
+These implementations are known as methods.
+A method specifies the function body for a particular combination of argument types and number of arguments.
+The list of methods associated with a function foo can be retrieved by executing methods(foo).

-To make this concrete, let's define several methods for some function foo.
-Creating methods requires type-annotating foo's arguments with the operator :: during its definition.
-By using this strategy, we can set a distinct body function for each unique combination of types.
+To illustrate this, let's define several methods for some function foo1.
+Creating methods requires type-annotating foo1's arguments with the operator :: during its definition.
+This strategy makes it possible to set a distinct function body for each unique combination of argument types.

-To keep matters simple, let's start considering a scenario where all the methods of foo have the same number of arguments.
+To keep matters simple, let's start considering a scenario where all the methods of foo1 have the same number of arguments.

 Output in REPL